antrea-io/antrea/docs/antrea-network-policy.md

 In the first example, the policy applies to Pods, which either match the labels "role=db" in all the Namespaces, or are from Namespaces which match the labels "env=prod".
+The second example policy applies to all network endpoints selected by the "test-cg-with-db-selector" ClusterGroup.

 **priority**: The `priority` field determines the relative priority of the policy among all ClusterNetworkPolicies in the given cluster.
 This field is